UrbsLab/STREAMLINE/docs/source/more.md

 4. Examining the impact of using decision thresholds other than the default 0.5.

 Below we detail what each of these notebooks do:
+* `AccessingPickledMetricsAndPredictionProbabilities`

+* *Note: Users can run these notebooks more or less 'as-is' or they may wish to modify their underlying code further.*

+[Under Construction]

 We have assempled a variety of 'useful' Jupyter Notebooks designed to operate on an experiment folder allowing users to do even more